In this tutorials, we will see the different types of Spring Bean Scopes.

 1) singleton: It returns a single bean instance per Spring IoC container.

-2) prototype: It returns a new bean instance for each time when requested to create a bean.
+2) prototype: It returns a new bean instance each time when requested to create a bean.

 3) request: It returns a single instance for every HTTP request.

-4) session: It returns a single instance for entire HTTP session.
+4) session: It returns a single instance for the entire HTTP session.

 5) global session: global session scope is equal to session scope on portlet-based web applications.